eloisewm/TEDISC-Dagster/README.md

 - `sensors.py` - Defines sensors that trigger jobs in response to external events, such as a new file arriving in a directory or a new record appearing in a database.
 - `utils.py` - Shared helper functions used across the project (the asset files can get kinda chunky as is, so I've opted to write functions somewhere else)
 - `.env` - Stores machine-specific configuration such as file paths.
 Not committed to the repo - each user creates their own.
 See setup step 8.
+- `dagster.yaml` - Tells Dagster how to store data and launch pipeline runs.
+Machine-specific due to differences in Docker socket paths between local and server environments.
+Not committed to the repo - create from `dagster.yaml.example`.
+See Docker setup.
+- `dagster.yaml.example` - Template for `dagster.yaml`.
+Committed to the repo as a reference.
+Copy this to `dagster.yaml` and adjust for your machine if needed.
+- `workspace.yaml` - Tells the Dagster webserver where to find your pipeline code (the user code container, on port 4004).
+Committed to the repo and the same across all environments.
+- `Dockerfile_dagster` - Defines the Docker image for the Dagster webserver and daemon.
+Installs Dagster and its dependencies.
+- `Dockerfile_user_code` - Defines the Docker image for your pipeline code.
+Installs all project dependencies including the Microsoft SQL Server driver.
+- `docker-compose.yaml` - Defines all four containers (PostgreSQL, webserver, daemon, user code) and how they connect to each other.
+This is the file you interact with to start and stop the project.
 - `pyproject.toml` - Defines the project's Python dependencies and configuration. uv reads this file to know what packages to install.
 - `uv.lock` - A snapshot of the exact versions of every dependency installed.
 Ensures everyone working on the project uses identical package versions.
 Do not edit manually.